ArtyWatts/ArtyWatts/README.md

  I place high value on protecting the privacy of data and like to customize and optimize relevant procedures, preferably in a team environment.
 A second or third opinion is always helpful to ensure that all security goals are met, and any possible angle is covered.
  I believe that the most advantageous aspect of the field of cybersecurity is that I will never run out of things to learn.
 Practicing new tasks, applications and techniques is always exciting to me.
- Thankfully there will always be innovation.
+ Thankfully, there will always be innovation.

 <br>
 - Other hobbies:

 <br><p> 🏐 Volleyball<p/>
   I have been playing volleyball for 15 years now and play in the 3.
-Bundesliga, which is relativly high.
+Bundesliga, which is relatively high.
 The sport starts to become professional at the 2.
 Bundesliga level in Germany.
   I also go to the gym frequently to stay fit, healthy and enhance my volleyball skills.

 <br><p> 🎹 Music</p>
   Music has also played a vital role in my life.
 I am able to play the piano (14 years of experience) and guitar (4 years of experience).
-I was a freelancing moviecomposer for several years.
+I was a freelancing movie composer for several years.

   <br><p> 🎮 Gaming</p>

   I am a passionate and long time gamer.
-From 2014 to 2018 I was a progamer in Starcraft 2 reaching rank 1 on the european server for some time, and even took part in bootcamps in Seoul, Southkorea.
+From 2014 to 2018 I was a progamer in Starcraft 2 reaching rank 1 on the European server for some time, and even took part in boot camps in Seoul, Southkorea.
-  I 've also reached the highest ranks in Counter Strike GO and League of Legends.
+  I've also reached the highest ranks in Counter Strike GO and League of Legends.
 Some people would probably consider this a waste of time, but I am actually very proud of what I achieved and all the experiences I made along the way.
 All this took a lot of effort, sweat and tears, but when I set out to do something, I commit to it with all my heart.
 While I game less and less nowadays, I still use it to unwind after a long day of working/learning.